domoritz/leaflet-locatecontrol/README.md

 The latest version is always available through [Bower](http://bower.io/), just run `bower install leaflet.locatecontrol`.
 With bower, everything can easily be kept up to date.

+You can also get the latest version of the plugin with [npm](https://www.npmjs.org/package/leaflet.locatecontrol).

 #### Add the JavaScript and CSS files

 The control uses [Font Awesome](https://fortawesome.github.io/Font-Awesome/) for the icons and if you don't have it included yet, you can use the CSS from the CDN.